 All category 2 and 3 offences are considered to be less serious and eligible for diversion.
-However, category 4 offences, or offences listed in the Crown Prosecution Regulations 2013, and those carrying a warning under the '3-strikes' legislation, would usually be considered too serious to be eligible for diversion.
+However, category 4 offences, or offences listed in the Crown Prosecution Regulations 2013 would usually be considered too serious to be eligible for diversion.